Amalric of Jerusalem: Countship

-In 1152 King Baldwin III besieged his mother, Queen Melisende, and her most loyal men, including Amalric, Viscount Rohard the Elder, and Philip of Milly, in the Tower of David in Jerusalem.
+In 1152, King Baldwin III besieged his mother, Queen Melisende, and her most loyal men, including Amalric, Viscount Rohard the Elder, and Philip of Milly, in the Tower of David in Jerusalem.
 Although they put up a defense, Melisende was deposed; by the end of April, Baldwin was the sole ruler of the kingdom.
 Based on charter evidence, Mayer concludes that Baldwin punished Amalric for siding with their mother by depriving him of the County of Jaffa in 1152.
 The king conquered Ascalon from Fatimid Egypt in 1153 and forced the Egyptians to pay a tribute.
 He granted both Ascalon and Jaffa to Amalric.
 Historian Hans E. Mayer dates Amalric's acquisition of the double county to shortly after July 1154.

-In 1157 Amalric married Agnes of Courtenay.
-Agnes was the daughter of the dispossessed Count Joscelin II of Edessa, a second cousin of Queen Melisende, and a widow since the death in battle of her first husband, Reynald of Marash.
+In 1157, Amalric married Agnes of Courtenay, whose father, Count Joscelin II of Edessa, was the dispossessed second cousin of Queen Melisende.
+Agnes was a widow since the death in battle of her first husband, Reynald of Marash.
 The Latin patriarch of Jerusalem, Fulcher of Angoulême, objected to Amalric's marriage with Agnes.
 According to contemporary chronicler William of Tyre, Fulcher disapproved because of the couple's kinship; but the late-13th-century Lignages d'Outremer states that Agnes had been betrothed to the lord of Ramla, Hugh of Ibelin, and that Amalric married her when she came to marry Hugh, which the patriarch deemed uncanonical.
 Mayer argues that Agnes had already been married to Hugh in 1157, making her marriage to Amalric bigamous and, in Barber's opinion, possibly the result of an abduction.
-Historian Bernard Hamilton rejects this interpretation and states that a bigamous marriage would have resulted in the excommunication of both Amalric and Agnes.
+The historian Bernard Hamilton rejects this interpretation and states that a bigamous marriage would have resulted in the excommunication of both Amalric and Agnes.
 Fulcher died in November 1157, possibly before the couple married.

-In 1159 Amalric accompanied King Baldwin to Antioch, where they welcomed Emperor Manuel I Komnenos.
+In 1159, Amalric accompanied King Baldwin to Antioch, where they welcomed Emperor Manuel I Komnenos.
 Baldwin and Manuel were allied through Baldwin's marriage with Manuel's niece Theodora.
 Both Baldwin and Amalric placed a great value on good relations with the Byzantine Empire, a Greek Orthodox state that claimed suzerainty over the Christian states in the Levant.
-Amalric and Agnes had a daughter, Sibylla, between 1157 and 1161.
-In 1161 a son, Baldwin, was born.
+Amalric and Agnes had a daughter, Sibylla, between 1157 and 1161 and a son, Baldwin, in 1161.
 The children were named after Amalric's siblings.